asyncapi/website/content/docs/getting-started/hello-world.md

           pattern: '^hello .+$'
 ```

-Let's get into the details of what we have here:
+Let's get into the details of the sample specification:

 <pre class="language-yaml line-numbers" data-line="1,2"><code>asyncapi: '2.0.0'
 id: hello-world-app